sschoener/sschoener.github.io/_posts/2019-06-09-data-oriented-design.md

 Let me get some stuff out of the way: I am in no way claiming that I have any authority on this whole topic and I do not believe to have any privileged access to what people like Mike Acton _really_ think.
 This is merely my interpretation of what is said and I will attempt to provide references for some of the claims I make.
 Also, this is not a post about benefits or why you should be using it (should you?), although I definitely appreciate the approach and consider it useful.

-## Data-Oriented Design is not just ECS
+## Data-Oriented Design is not just ECS and fewer cache misses
 The typical story of data-oriented design that you are bound to stumble over when you start looking into DOD goes like this:
  * You are using an object-oriented design.
  * Object-oriented design causes cache misses.